-Complying with the provisions of Sections 205 A and 205 C of the Companies Act 2013amounts remaining unpaid or unclaimed for a period of seven yearshave been transferred by the Company from time to time on due dates to the InvestorEducation and Protection Fund and as suchthere is no amount now lying in the Books of Accounts of the Company.
+Complying with the provisions of Sections 124 and 125 of the Companies Act 2013amounts remaining unpaid or unclaimed for a period of seven years have already beentransferred by the Company to the Investor Education and Protection Fund and as suchthere is no amount now lying in the Books of Accounts of the Company.

 Corporate Social Responsibility Committee:

-As prescribed under Section 135 of the Companies Act 2013 all Companies having networth of Rs.500 crore or more or turnover of Rs.1000 crore or more or a net profit ofRs.5 crore or more during any financial year are required to constitute a Corporate SocialResponsibility (CSR) Committee of the Board of Directors comprising three or moreDirectors at least one of whom should be an Independent Director and such Company shallspend at least 2% of the average net profits of the Company's threeimmediately preceding financial years towards Corporate Social Responsibility activities.The Company constituted the Corporate Social Responsibility Committee comprising of 3Independent Directors as required under Section 135 of the Companies Act 2013.
+As prescribed under Section 135 of the Companies Act 2013 all Companies having networth of Rs.500 crore or more or turnover of Rs.1000 crore or more or a net profit ofRs.5 crore or more during any financial year are required to constitute a Corporate SocialResponsibility (CSR) Committee of the Board of Directors comprising three or moreDirectors at least one of whom should be an Independent Director and such Company shallspend in any financial year at least 2% of the average net profits of the Company's threeimmediately preceding financial years towards Corporate Social Responsibility activities.The Company constituted the Corporate Social Responsibility Committee comprising of 3Independent Directors as required under Section 135 of the Companies Act 2013.

 BUSINESS RESPONSIBILITY REPORT:

-Regulation 34 (2)(f) of the Securities & Exchange Board of India (ListingObligations and Disclosures Requirements) Regulations 2015 mandated inclusion of theBusiness Responsibility Report (BRR) as part of the Annual Report for listed entities.However as the Company does not fall under the ambit of said Regulation of SEBI theBusiness Responsibility Report is not required ; hence not being placed.
+Regulation 34 (2)(f) of the Securities & Exchange Board of India (ListingObligations and disclosures Requirements) Regulations 2015 mandated inclusion of theBusiness Responsibility Report (BRR) as part of the Annual Report for listed entities.However as the Company does not fall under the ambit of said Regulation of SEBI theBusiness Responsibility Report is not required ; hence not being placed.

 All the insurable instrument of the Company including Building Machinery and otherassets etc. is adequately insured.